 According to the report by WorldPay, by the year 2034, India's e-commerce market will be overtaking that of the US to become the second largest in the world.
 In less than two decades states that the '17,000 crore domestic express industry, comprising shipments transported and delivered within the country by road and air, is currently growing at 15 per cent, with the e-retailers being a key driver of growth.
 Air cargo express which contributes 5,000 crore to the domestic industry, will continue to reap dividends from the healthy growth of e-commerce players even as the e-retailer players are increasingly looking at surface transport for delivery of goods and products.
 "Many Indian airports are still limited in terms of their infrastructure to efficiently manage the rising volumes of cross-border shipments.
-Progressive reforms such as the introduction of the Express Cargo Clearance System (ECCS) at key airports and the expansion of airside cargo handling facilities in India will aid the faster processing of shipments thereby enabling faster deliveries," tells Subramanian.
-Kumar adds, "The report indicates that the entire cross-border movement of shipment is through air.
+Progressive reforms such as the introduction of the Express Cargo Clearance System (ECCS) at key airports and the expansion of airside cargo handling facilities in India will aid the faster processing of shipments thereby enabling faster

+TRENDS With the rapid growth of e-commerce platforms like Amazon or Alibaba, the logistics industry has been challenged to cope with the sheer scale of the volumes deliveries," tells Subramanian.
+Kumar adds, "The report indicates that the entire crossborder movement of shipment is through air.
 With growth of e-commerce shipments slated to grow exponentially, the air cargo industry stands to benefit with this growth.
 This will benefit both the domestic as well as the international air sector."

-Shruti Singh COO Indus B2B Solutions

-With the rapid growth of e-commerce platforms like Amazon or Alibaba, the logistics industry has been challenged to cope with the sheer scale of the volumes

 According to Fergati, "The air cargo industry must keep pace with customer requirements and expectations.
 In e-commerce the thrust is more on speed to market than price."
 Explaining the retailer's perspective, Singh adds, "Due to the continuous downward pressure on prices in the online world, relationships between delivery partners and e-retailers must strengthen to meet customer needs."

 OUR FAVORITE DISCIPLINES: ROAD, AIR AND SEA LOGISTICS.
 ARE YOU READY FOR THE TRIATHLON?

 DACHSER Interlocking

 Our logistics athletes race towards your global future.
 With our intelligent solutions, we manage the entire supply chain to ensure your worldwide flow of goods and information.
 By Road, by Air, by Sea: get globally connected.

-Nr Sakinaka Metro Station, Andheri (E) • Mumbai - 400 072, Maharashtra, India

-Phone: +91 22 4232 8200 • Fax: +91 22 4232 8282 • info@dachser.co.in
+DACHSER India Private Limited • Regional Office India Raiaskaran Tech Park, 2nd Floor, Tower I, Phase II, Andheri-Kurla Road, Nr Sakinaka Metro Station, Andheri (E) • Mumbai - 400 072, Maharashtra, India Phone: +91 22 4232 8200 • Fax: +91 22 4232 8282 • info@dachser.co.in

-20 CARGOTALK MAY 2018 AVIATION
+www.dachser.co.in

 Generating a cohesive infrastructure

 Seeing the requirement of air cargo capacity expansion at airports, industry veterans share their views on what approach is required to develop cargo infrastructure.
 Some of them talked about upgrading existing cargo terminals and Air Freight Stations, while some others opined reducing dwell time.

+Kalpana Lohumi

-The civil aviation industry has ushered in a new era
+he civil aviation industry has ushered in a new era

-of expansion, driven by factors like relaxation of Foreign Direct Investment (FDI), new airports along with the revival of unserved and underserved airports and air strips.
-As per ICRA research, cargo traffic in India crossed 2.98 million tonnes in FY2017, registering 10 per cent Y-o-Y increase.
-And, Indian airports are estimated to have a combined capacity to handle 4.63 million tonnes of cargo per annum as of now - translating into utilisation of around
+of expansion, driven by factors like relaxation of Foreign Direct Investment (FDI), new airports along with the revival

-75 per cent.
-CARGOTALK takes expert opinion on expansion of cargo capacity at Indian airports.
+Services Company (AAICLAS)

+As an industry, develop-

 Keku Gazder

-Chief Executive Officer, AAI Cargo Logistics and Allied Services Company (AAICLAS)

-As an industry, development of cargo infrastructure must always remain above the growth curve.
-Being one of the fastest growing economies in the world, investment in aviation related infrastructure must be anticipated well in advance today.
-Most importantly, the growth of air cargo capacity has always been on high priority for the Ministry of Civil Aviation because the economic growth is closely tied to cargo growth.
+of unserved and underserved airports and air strips.
+As per ICRA research, cargo traffic in India crossed 2.98 million

+portantly, the growth of air

+cargo capacity has always

+been on high priority for the

+Ministry of Civil Aviation because the economic growth is

-Policies made in isolation ignoring interconnected
+Policies made in isolaclosely tied to cargo growth.

+tion ignoring interconnected

+tonnes in FY2017, registering 10 per cent Y-o-Y increase.
+And, Indian airports are estimated to have a combined

+AAICLAS is gearing

+demand and already

+handling capacity

+at various airports

+infrastructure requirements

+may not give desired results

+up to meet this

+enhanced its